laco57/AI-Robotic-arm/README.md

 Now that you got all the libraries you need to choose a ollama ai model to use for the project.

-## Here are a few of my recommendations based on what you need the ai for.
+## Choosing a AI model.

 * For a light AI model for coding and talking use -> qwen2.5-coder:3b

 * For conversation use -> Llama 3.2 3B

 * For creativity -> Gemma 2 (this one is a bit heavier though so keep that in mind)

-#There are many other models but if you are going to run the AI on your personal computer where you also do other sutff
-i highly recommend not going over 3b parameters.
+There are many other models but if you are going to run the AI on your personal computer where you also do other things i highly recommend not going over 3b parameters.

 Next you need to download the model,follow these steps, i am using qwen2.5:3b for the example just switch that if you want a different model